developedbyalex/TownPal/bugs.md

 ---

 ### 6. `/t` command randomly displays "Target is offline"
 Running `/t` without arguments sometimes returns “Target is offline” unexpectedly.

-Should return something like Unkown command or a help message
+---

+### 7. `/town disband` says "Town has been disbanded" but also shows "An error occurred"
+The command executes, but an error message appears even though the town is removed.

+---

+### 8. `/town invite` lists selectors like `@a`, `@e`, `@p`, `@r`
+Only real online players should be shown in the invite list.

+---

+### 9. `/town sethome` teleports to wrong position
+It sets the location, but teleports the player to the lower corner of the block.
+It should preserve the player’s exact location and facing direction.

+---

+### 10. Town warps are missing from the upgrades menu
+There’s no option to view or manage town warps through the in-game upgrades menu.

+---

+# 🌟 Feature Suggestions

+---

+### A. `/town view` command to show claimed chunks with particles
+Would help visualize chunk borders claimed by the town.

+---

+### B. Show messages when entering or leaving claimed land
+Add a message like "Now entering [TownName]" or "Leaving [TownName]" for better immersion.